Sunday, December 22, 2024

 Bishimbayev spoke first, starting with thoughts about God and the trials that a person encounters on the path of life.
 He compared the events of the day Nukenova died to God's "test."

 “Whether we like it or not, whether we realize it or not, we pass his test every day.
 Test for highest moral values.
-On that day, I must say, on that night from November 8 to 9 (the time of my wife’s death - Ed.), I did not pass this test […] My actions caused the death of the person I loved,” said Bishimbayev.
+On that day, I must say, on that night from November 8 to 9 (the time of my wife’s death - Ed.), I did not pass this test […] My actions caused the death of the person I loved,” Bishimbayev said.

 The defendant emphasized that he did not want Nukenova to die and “did not imagine such an outcome” of the events of that evening.